WordPress Recommended Hosting – Proven and Best Price (Shared, VPS, Cloud)

 On the other side, Google takes speed as a ranking factor in search results, so if you are planning organic traffic as the main source you’ll need a fast-loading website.

-Is a WordPress Hosting plan different than Standard shared hosting?
+Is a WordPress Hosting plan different from Standard shared hosting?

 In its essence – no.